campisano/terraform_google_module/README.md

 * A GCP [account](https://cloud.google.com/), a [free account](https://cloud.google.com/free) can be used.

-* Ensure to have enabled the Compute Engine API to allow the creation of Virtual Machines via API (Terraform will use that).
+* Ensure to have enabled the Compute Engine API to allow the creation of VPSs via API (Terraform will use that).

 * A new cloud project inside the GCP console to easy map the resources that we will create.

 * A new JSON Key for the new project in the Service Account section.
-This will be used by Terraform to create and manage resources e.g. the Virtual Machine creation.
+This will be used by Terraform to create and manage resources e.g. the VPS creation.
 Follow those steps:

 ```
 go to the Service Account section